s-victor/rF2CarIconGenerator/README.md

 3. Launch `rF2CarIconGenerator`, click `Start Monitoring` button to enable automated screenshots `renaming` and icon `generating`.
 Note, if you are creating icons in `Dev Mode`, toggle on `Dev Mode` check-box.

-4. Launch `rF2`, select a side view type showroom for creating icons, such as the `SideView UI` or `EasyIconCreatorShowroom_SMMG` showroom.
+4. Launch `rF2`, select a side view type showroom for creating icons, such as the `SideView UI` or `EasyIconCreatorShowroom` showroom.

 5. Load a vehicle in showroom, and hide top bar (or side bar in Dev Mode), then Press `1` to hide showroom background.

-6. Press `in-game screenshots hotkey`, and this tool will automatically rename and generating full icon set for selected vehicle, done.
+6. Press `in-game screenshots hotkey`, and this tool will automatically rename and generate full icon set for selected vehicle, done.
 Repeat this step for other vehicles or skins to create more icons.
-Note, two short beep sounds will be played after a screenshot file is renamed, or icon set is finished generating.
+(Two short beep sounds will be played to notify a screenshot file that is renamed, or when icon set is finished generating.)

+    > Note, screenshots must be done using in-game screenshots hotkey, which is defined in rF2's "Assign Controls" setting.
+Screenshots made using Steam "In Game" hotkey or from other APP will not work.

 Finally, generated icons are located in:
 - For main game: `rFactor 2\UserData\ScreenShots\IconOutput`